Random Feature Spiking Neural Networks: Mathematical Framework

 \subsubsection{Sampling Distribution}

 Next, we will discuss the distribution from which pairs of input signals $\nl{x}{}{n}(t)$ are sampled before giving the construction for the associated weights.
-As in \textit{SWIM}, we sample according to a notion of gradients, although the gradients are computed in spaces of multivariate functions in our case, requiring careful consideration of how to measure \tquote{distances}.
+As in \textit{SWIM}, we sample according to a notion of gradients, however, the gradients are computed in spaces of multivariate functions in our case.
 The distribution depends on the functions $d_{\mathcal{\tilde{X}}_0}(\cdot, \cdot), d_{\mathcal{\tilde{X}}_l}(\cdot, \cdot)$, $d_{\mathcal{\tilde{Y}}}(\cdot, \cdot)$, defining a notion of distance on the respective spaces.
 Notably, the inputs and outputs to the network could be real- or spike-valued, while the inputs to interior ($l>1$) hidden layers are spike-valued, so distances need to be defined for both cases.
-The choice of distance functions is important, as the weights of the hidden layers are constructed so that they separate (see below) samples with similar inputs and dissimilar outputs with respect to the employed notion of distance.
+The choice of distance functions is important, as the weights of the hidden layers are constructed so that they separate (cf.~\secref{sec:sswim_h_weights}) samples with similar inputs and dissimilar outputs with respect to the employed notion of distance.
 In other words, the distance functions need to reflect what features of the data are important, since the hidden layers are constructed to \tquote{emphasise} differences in those features.
-In principle, almost any function representing an intuitive notion of distance can be used.
-The algorithm only requires that it is non-negative and bounded such that a proper probability distribution can be constructed, and that it is definite, i.e. $d(x,x)=0$, so meaningful weights can be constructed.
-If we further impose symmetry, only the lower or upper triangular part of the distance matrix needs to be computed.
-A possible framework for constructing such distance functions used during the numerical experiments is given in \secref{app:sswim_h_dist}.
+While there is some freedom in choosing suitable functions for the task, they need to fulfill symmetry, definiteness ($d(x,x)=0$), non-negativity and boundedness, so $\nl{P}{}{l}$ can be normalised to a meaningful probability.
+A possible framework a more formal charactersiation of possible distance functions for both the spiking and real-valued cases is given in \secref{app:sswim_h_dist}.